-You had to be at least 14 years old to get the DFCU Student Visa Platinum Card, but only as an authorized user on a Michigan resident’s account, per Michigan (and federal) law.
+You had to be at least 18 years old to apply for the DFCU Student Visa Platinum Card.
+But, you can get the card at 14 years old as an authorized user on a Michigan resident’s account, per Michigan (and federal) law.
 This card, though, is not available anymore.

-You need to be at least 18 years old to apply for your own credit card account.
-And since the Credit CARD Act of 2009, applicants under the age of 21 must have independently verifiable income (i.e. not a parent’s income) or a cosigner with sufficient income.
+Generally, you need to be at least 18 years old to apply for your own credit card account.
+And since the Credit CARD Act, applicants under the age of 21 must have independently verifiable income (i.e. not a parent’s income) or a cosigner with sufficient income.
 The cosigner, who must be 21 or older, would share responsibility for any debt incurred on the card.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.